Intellectual Property Rights

 “Anything that is worth copying is worth sharing.”
 His other quotes: “The more we give away, the richer we become.”

 It was worse when my articles were published without even a mention of my name, let alone payment being made.
 This happened with an article in the Sri Lankan Sunday Times about the Environmental Foundation Ltd (EFL).
-I made a complaint to the Press complaints Authority but it seems the fault lay with EFL who allowed the paper to accept my article as a press release.
+I made a complaint to the Press Complaints Authority but it seems the fault lay with EFL who allowed the paper to accept my article as a press release.
+The Sunday Times did eventually pay me.

 It came as a worse shock when I saw some more of my words in print with someone else’s name at the top.
 This happened when the Sunday Leader, which had never responded when I submitted articles, published word for word an article by me on animal welfare with the name of one of their staffers on it.